-- 1/4 teaspoon food grade orange flower water optional
+- 1/4 teaspoon orange flower water, food grade, optional

-- 1/2 vanilla bean scraped or 1/2 teaspoon vanilla paste or 1 teaspoon vanilla
+- 1/2 vanilla bean, scraped, or 1 teaspoon vanilla extract

 - The night before:

-- Add everything except baklava filling topping ingredients to the slow cooker.
+- Add everything except the topping ingredients to the slow cooker.

 - In the morning: